By Andrew Turner

 Back at the house, Lee showed us the progress on the cloak.
 It was enormous, made of 30 skins sewn together.
 The skin side was a clean off-white colour, the design yet to be burnt and painted on.
 The fur side was luxuriously soft and had various shades of brown, black and grey.
 Ironically, the skins are ethically sourced from New Zealand where possums are pests, not from Australia where they are a protected species.

-In English: A lens designed for capturing things 10cm or closer, with vivid, narrow focus and beautiful blurry backgrounds.
+In English this means a lens designed for capturing things 10cm or closer, with vivid, narrow focus and beautiful blurry backgrounds.

 Day two of filming and photographing was all about capturing some of the cloak-making processes.
 First up was preparing the resin.
 Lee then demonstrated how she burns the designs on to the possum skins.
 After that, Lee prepared the ochre by grinding it in a mortar and pestle, and then combined it with the cooled resin to create the right consistency for painting.